 The room viewer checks for each label (getTranslationForKey(key)

-) to see whether it can find a translation for it.
+) to see if it can find a translation for it.
 There are two categories of translations:

 The check is performed in the specified order.
 This means that the translation of the standard control labels cannot be overwritten by element translations.